SAML-Toolkits/ruby-saml/README.md

 We created a demo project for Rails 4 that uses the latest version of this library:
 [ruby-saml-example](https://github.com/saml-toolkits/ruby-saml-example)

+### Security Considerations

+- **Validation of the IdP Metadata URL:** When loading IdP Metadata from a URLs, Ruby SAML requires you (the developer/administrator) to ensure the supplied URL is correct and from a trusted source.
+Ruby SAML does not perform any validation that the URL you entered is correct and/or safe.
+- **False-Positive Security Warnings:** Some tools may incorrectly report Ruby SAML as a potential security vulnerability, due to its dependency on Nokogiri.
+Such warnings can be ignored; Ruby SAML uses Nokogiri in a safe way, by always disabling its DTDLOAD option and enabling its NONET option.
+- **Prevent Replay attacks:** A replay attack is when an attacker intercepts a valid SAML assertion and "replays" it at a later time to gain unauthorized access.
+The `ruby-saml` library provides the tools to prevent this, but **you, the developer, must implement thecore logic**, see an specific section later in the README.

 ### Supported Ruby Versions

 The following Ruby versions are covered by CI testing: